shirat74/dvipdfm-x/README.md

 ### Legacy Multibyte Encodings

-Dvipdfmx has an extensible support for encodings by means of The PostScript CMap Resource.
+Dvipdfmx has an extensible support for multibyte encodings by means of the PostScript CMap Resource.
-Just like `enc` files for 8-bit encodings, one can write their own custom CMap files to support custom encodings.
+Just like `enc` files are written for 8-bit encodings, one can write their own CMap files to support custom encodings.
 See, Adobe's technical note for details on CMap Resources.
-Adobe provides a set of CMap files necessary for processing various CJK encodings.
+Adobe provides a set of CMap files necessary for processing various CJK encodings in conjunction with their character collections.
 See, section of "PostScript CMap Resources".

 ### Vertical Writing